silx-kit/pyFAI/doc/source/usage/tutorial/Introduction/introduction.rst

         By reverse engineering we noticed this behavour for Tiff and Mar345 images (at least).
         To obtaine correct result you will have to flip images using numpy.flipud.

-        @param direct: direct distance from sample to detector along the incident beam (in millimeter as in fit2d)
+        :param direct: direct distance from sample to detector along the incident beam (in millimeter as in fit2d)
-        @param tilt: tilt in degrees
+        :param tilt: tilt in degrees
-        @param tiltPlanRotation: Rotation (in degrees) of the tilt plan arround the Z-detector axis
+        :param tiltPlanRotation: Rotation (in degrees) of the tilt plan arround the Z-detector axis
                 * 0deg -> Y does not move, +X goes to Z<0
                 * 90deg -> X does not move, +Y goes to Z<0
                 * 180deg -> Y does not move, +X goes to Z>0
                 * 270deg -> X does not move, +Y goes to Z>0

-        @param pixelX,pixelY: as in fit2d they ar given in micron, not in meter
+        :param pixelX,pixelY: as in fit2d they ar given in micron, not in meter
-        @param centerX, centerY: pixel position of the beam center
+        :param centerX, centerY: pixel position of the beam center
-        @param splineFile: name of the file containing the spline
+        :param splineFile: name of the file containing the spline